 Time for some good news.
 While anger is much like denial in the sense that every individual might express it in a slightly different fashion, there are some basic measures that can be taken to deal with it.
 One of the more well-known measures for serious cases is anger management.
 According to the American Psychological Association, this form of counseling is best for cases in which anger is having a notable impact on one’s personal relationships.
 They also recommend assertiveness training for those who use blatant aggression as a substitute for setting healthy boundaries.

 Of course, the APA recognizes that some cases of anger are worse than others.
 That being the case, they do not necessarily suggest counseling for milder cases of anger.
-Simpler measures of controlling one’s anger include the common tactic of taking a deep breath and counting backwards from ten.
-They also recommend mantras, or meditative activities.
+Simpler measures of controlling one’s anger include the common tactic of taking a deep breath and counting backward from ten.
+They also recommend mantras or meditative activities.
 See our articles on walking meditation and Zen sitting meditation for more information on how you can learn to relieve stress through relaxation and visualization.